chengjwkk/SparseDiff/README.md

 ## 📌 Notes

-- This implementation provides a **demo using the GS system** as an example.
+- This implementation provides a **demo using the SH system** as an example.
 (Full version will be released after acceptance)
 - Supports **both single-GPU and multi-GPU training**.
 - Configuration files are stored in the `config/` directory.
 - For questions regarding reproducibility or additional details, please refer to our manuscript.